-Say goodbye to white gloves and layers of straight-faced waiters.
 Brasserie 1893 is all about candid chef-and-guest interaction, gastronomical indulgence and visual bliss.
-Combining the French term 'brasserie,' for informal dining of high quality, and 1893, the opening year of the first Waldorf Astoria in New York, Brasserie 1893 stands out as a perfect reflection of the trendsetting restaurant run by the legendary Oscar Tschirky, maitre d'hotel (traditional name for restaurant manager).
-Working for many years at Waldorf Astoria New York, this gourmet master is credited with the invention of the Waldorf Salad (apples, celery, grapes and walnuts elegantly tossed into a salad) and Eggs Benedict, both signature dishes of Brasserie 1893 in Beijing.
+Combining the French term 'brasserie', for informal doing of high quality, and the year 1893, which marks the opening year of the first Waldorf Astoria in New York, Brasserie 1893 stands out as a perfect reflection of the trendsetting restaurant ran by the legendary Oscar Tschirky, maître d'hotel.
+Working for many years at Waldorf Astoria New York, this gourmet master is credited with the invention of Waldorf Salad and Eggs Benedict, both signature dishes of Brasserie 1893 in Beijing.

 |Breakfast:||06:30 - 10:30|